Skip to main content

 Registering for the government gateway

 You can get a government gateway account when you enrol (or sign-up) for a government online service for the first time.
-If you have accessed government online services in the past, you may already have a government gateway account – if not, then please read on.
+If you have accessed government online services in the past, you may already have a government gateway account (see the heading If you already have a User ID and password, below).
+If not, then please read on.

 Below is a step-by-step guide for signing up for one of HMRC’s most popular online services, the self assessment online service: